by Catherine Haug, December 26, 2012 (originally written for The EssentiaList)

 While this explains why I was not laid up by my attack, nor suffered debilitating damage, it was still serious and could lead to more damaging problems if I didn’t take action to restore my magnesium levels.

 It’s also important to note that false heart attacks are not the only consequence of low magnesium levels.
+See also my article: Magnesium (About), especially the section: “Magnesium Deficiency,” which includes signs of magnesium deficiency.

 See also: 1.
 Diet and Health Menu: Minerals section; 2.
 His & Hers: Matters of the Heart (copy, originally on the EssentiaList)